 Where to find posts that didn't publish automatically

-If your post was scheduled as a Reminder post, you will find it in the Past Reminders tab.
+If your post was scheduled as a reminder, you will find it in the Past Reminders tab.
 From here, you can send the post to your mobile device to finish it up in the Instagram app and post it manually.
 You can also share the post again from this tab.